Skip to Content

 Minnesota Supplemental Aid (MSA) is another state program that provides supplemental cash assistance to people who are aged, blind, or disabled and SSI recipients.

-MSA recipients receive a monthly cash grant to supplement their income as well as medical assistance and other social services.
+MSA recipients receive a monthly cash grant to supplement their income, along with medical assistance and other support services.
+The benefit pays up to $81 per month for single adults and up to $111 per month for couples.